Iranian Persian: History

-The main dynamics of the linguistic evolution of modern Persian are political and social changes such as population shifts, the advancement of particular regions, and the rise of ideological influences.
-In Iran, the Safavid period in particular initiated a number of sociolinguistic changes that affected the country's national language, reflecting the political and ideological separation of Iran from Central Asia and Afghanistan.
-It is likely that the multiple relocations of the capital city of Iran itself influenced the development of a distinctive metropolitan sociolect that would affect Persian dialects throughout the country.
+The main dynamics of the linguistic evolution of modern Iranian Persian are political and social changes, such as the advancement of particular regions.
+In Iran, the Safavid period in particular initiated several sociolinguistic changes that shaped the country's national language, reflecting the political and ideological separation of Iran from Central Asia and Afghanistan.
+The multiple relocations of the capital city of Iran likely influenced the development of a distinctive metropolitan sociolect that would become the dominant Persian dialect throughout the country.

-During the late 12th and late 15th or early 17th centuries in Iran, the vowel repertory of the Persian language was reduced and a few consonants were altered in most of Iran's Western Persian dialects, while these features have been predominantly preserved in the Eastern dialects of Dari and Tajik up until the present day.
+During the late 12th and late 15th or early 17th centuries in Iran, the vowel repertory of the Persian language evolved and a few consonants were modified in most of Iran's Western Persian dialects (most likely driven by neighboring Iranian languages such as Mazandarani), while these features have remained the same in the Eastern Persian dialects of Dari and Tajik.

-From the time of the Turco-Mongol invasions to the Safavid and subsequent Turkic-speaking dynasties, Persian received a number of lexical borrowings from Turkish, although never as much as those from Arabic.
-However, in contrast with the Tajik dialects of Central Asia, which are heavily influenced by Turkic, Persian in Iran has had its Turkic borrowings largely declined and assimilated.
-This is also reflective of the political realities in the Safavid, Qajar and Pahlavi periods.

-Overall, Iran's Western Persian dialects appear to have changed more rapidly in lexicon and phonology than the Eastern Persian dialects of Afghanistan and Central Asia.
+Overall, Iran's Western Persian dialects appear to have evolved more consistently in lexicon and phonology than the Eastern Persian dialects of Afghanistan and Central Asia.

 Comparison with other varieties

-There are phonological, lexical, and morphological differences between the Persian dialects of Iran and elsewhere.
-There are no significant differences in the written forms of Iran's standard Persian and Afghanistan's standard Dari, other than regional idiomatic phrases.
-However, Iran's commonly spoken Persian is considerably different in pronunciation and some syntactic features from the dialects spoken in Afghanistan and Central Asia.
+There are some phonological, lexical, and morphological differences between the Western Persian dialects of Iran, and the Eastern Persian dialects of Afghanistan and Central Asia, particularly in their spoken forms.
+However, these differences consist mainly of pronunciation, vocabulary, and a few syntactic features.
+There are no differences in the written forms of Iran's standard Persian and Afghanistan's standard Dari, other than some regional idiomatic phrases.

 The dialects of Dari spoken in Northern, Central and Eastern Afghanistan, for example in Kabul, Mazar, and Badakhshan, have distinct features compared to Iran's Standard Persian.
 However, the dialect of Dari spoken in Western Afghanistan stands in between Dari and Iranian Persian.
-For instance, the Herati dialect shares vocabulary and phonology with both Dari and Iranian Persian.
-Likewise, the dialect of Persian in Eastern Iran, for instance in Mashhad, is quite similar to the Herati dialect of Afghanistan.
+For instance, the Herati dialect shares huge vocabulary and phonology similarities with Iranian Persian.

-The Kabuli dialect has become the standard model of Dari in Afghanistan, as has the Tehrani dialect in relation to the Persian in Iran.
+The Tehrani dialect is the standard model of Persian in Iran, as is the Kabuli dialect in relation to the Persian in Afghanistan.

 Phonology

-The following are the primary phonological differences between Iran's mainstream Persian and the Persian dialects of Afghanistan and Tajikistan (Dari and Tajik), as well as Classical Persian.
+The following are the primary phonological differences between Iran's standard Persian and the Persian dialects of Afghanistan and Tajikistan (Dari and Tajik), as well as Classical Persian.